aaronzr1/PhaseFinder/README.md

     - each set of parameters will produce a separate graph
     - use Ctrl + W or Cmd + W to close current graph
     - next graph will automatically pop up once previous graph is closed
+- to visualize data already generated, run `visualize.py` and input the directory where the data is stored

 ## Folders and Files [not updated (yet)]:
 - [archived](https://github.com/aaronzr1/phase-shift/tree/master/archived): sample simulation files